Have you experienced cancer or breathing problems after using Philips CPAP or BiPAP? Contact us today for a free case evaluation.

 - Sinus infections

 - Skin, eye, and/or respiratory tract irritation

 Philips also found links between PE-PUR exposure and kidney damage.
 If you suffered any of these symptoms, we encourage you to make a record outlining what you experienced and how it overlapped with your use of the Philips ventilator or CPAP/BiPAP.
 This could provide vital evidence in a lawsuit.

 What to Do About Health Issues Caused by a Philips Ventilator

 Now that we know about the potential risks linked with these ventilators, we encourage all patients who use or have used one to be cognizant of potential effects on their health.
 Especially if you experienced any of the above symptoms of exposure before developing cancer, you might be able to file a lawsuit against Philips.
 We encourage anyone who has been diagnosed with a serious medical issue that may be linked to the use of a Philips Respironics device to reach out to our attorneys at Dolt, Thompson, Shepherd & Conway, PSC.

 Even though not all cancers are fatal, this disease requires extensive (and expensive) treatment.
 Patients may be forced to cut back hours or unable to work.
 They may suffer ongoing pain or discomfort.
 The expenses and challenges stack up quickly.
 For those whose disease was caused by corporate negligence, you deserve compensation for all of your losses.
 By proving your injuries and needs are linked to your use of a Philips device, you may be able to recover a significant settlement to help you access treatment and support yourself and your loved ones during this time.

-Call Dolt, Thompson, Shepherd & Conway, PSC at (502) 242-8872 for a free consultation with one of our attorneys.
+Call Dolt, Thompson, Shepherd & Conway, PSC at (502) 242-8872 for a free consultation with one of our product liability attorneys.
 We are here to hold Philips Respironics accountable for the harm it has caused.